hasura/kriti-lang/RFCs/FunctionEnvironment.md

 we will violate this design principle.

 `Kriti` is an embedded interpreter.
-We import the interpreter as a librar into other Haskell applications where it is used to transform JSON values.
+We import the interpreter as a library into other Haskell applications where it is used to transform JSON values.
 Because we compile `Kriti` into our application, we have an interesting opportunity to thread transformations in the meta language (Haskell) into our `Kriti` interpreter.
-This would allow users to create their own ad-hoc library of functions to extend `Kriti` in whatever ways their applicationr requires.
+This would allow users to create their own ad-hoc library of functions to extend `Kriti` in whatever ways their application requires.

 ## How